omkarcloud/macos-code-signing-example/README.md

 cd macos-code-signing-example
 npm install
 ```
-2. Ensure you have the latest version of Electron Builder installed to avoid any errors:
+2. Ensure you have the latest version of Electron Builder and Electron Notarize installed to avoid any errors:

 ```
-npm install --save-dev electron-builder@latest
+npm install --save-dev electron-builder@latest @electron/notarize@latest
 ```
 3. Place the "certificate.p12" file exported earlier in the root directory.
 4. Create a "package-mac-signed.sh" file, paste the following content, and then replace placeholders with your credentials: